-A four-year $2.3 million grant the federal government awarded to RIC's Institute for Education in Healthcare is designed to develop a pipeline of behavioral health care managers statewide.
+The federal government awarded a four-year, $2.3 million grant to RIC's Institute for Education in Healthcare to develop a pipeline of behavioral health care managers statewide.

 As the pandemic intensified over the past 18 months so has the need to streamline behavioral and primary health care.

 To address the need, Rhode Island College’s Institute for Education in Healthcare (IEH) has been awarded a $2.3 million federal grant to transform how behavioral health care is delivered, establishing an apprenticeship program that trains behavioral health care managers.

 “Through this grant we are partnering with health centers and mental health centers that have been overwhelmed by patients with behavioral health needs, especially during COVID-19,” says Marianne Raimondo, IEH executive director and principal investigator for the four-year grant from the Health Resources and Services Administration (HRSA).

 The grant is specifically designed to develop behavioral health care managers to aid vulnerable families dealing with complex physical/behavioral health needs and social determinants of health issues.

 “When I told Gateway Health, one of our partners, that we had secured the grant, their response was, ‘Thank God, this is badly needed,’’’ says Raimondo, who had been researching and writing the grant since April.

 Behavioral health case manager candidates will work as a part of an interdisciplinary team that assesses patients, works to develop treatment plans, finds resources for patients’ needs and sets up referrals.
 All those duties have been weighing heavily on primary care providers and mental health centers and have at times fallen through the cracks, especially during the pandemic.